New York / Greene County

 Neighbors

-The local community in Athens is characterized by a median household income of $64,100 and a poverty rate of 10.5%.
-Most adults have completed high school, and a third hold a bachelor's degree or higher, reflecting a well-educated population.
-Commute times average just over 28 minutes, and public transportation use is limited, emphasizing the town's small-town lifestyle.
+The neighborhood boasts a healthy median household income of $64,100 and a low poverty rate of 10.5%.
+Over 91% of residents have at least a high school diploma, and nearly 32% hold a bachelor's degree or higher.
+Commute times average 28 minutes, and almost 1% use public transportation, reflecting the area's accessibility and educated population.

 $38,300